monicaalyssa/scripture-support/README.md

 <a href="https://vite.dev/">Vite</a>: Accelerates development and optimizes asset bundling.
 During development, it provides instant updates without the need for page reloads.

-<a href="https://vite-pwa-org.netlify.app/">Vite-Plugin-PWA</a>: Enhances the application with Progressive Web App (PWA) capabilities, providing offline functionality, automatic service worker generation and updates, and home screen installation for an app-like experience.
+<a href="https://vite-pwa-org.netlify.app/">Vite-Plugin-PWA</a>: Enhances the application with Progressive Web App (PWA) capabilities, providing offline functionality, service worker updates, and home screen installation for an app-like experience.

 ### UI Components